Menu

 Why are things described as dream-like?

-Fundamentally, "dream" is a label intimately associated with the mind or consciousness, representing an appearance of the mind.
-Our minds, in turn, operate on various levels, from coarse to subtle.
-In the vast tapestry of our bygone days, all our endeavors and deeds have receded like a dream, leaving behind only their lingering imprints, akin to deposits held in a cosmic bank.
-The mind, serving both as dreamer and depository, retains these imprints.
-When we engage in virtuous actions through body, speech, or mind, the virtues accumulated instill positive, dream-like imprints upon our consciousness.
-Conversely, non-virtuous mindsets and actions, such as covetousness, ill will, wrong view, and jealousy, lead to the accumulation of negative imprints.
-These will, in time, ripen into their own dream-like, illusory consequences.
+Fundamentally, ‘dream’ is a label intimately tied to the mind or consciousness, representing an appearance of the mind.
+Our minds function on many levels, from coarse to subtle.
+When we look back on our past, everything we’ve done seems to fade away like a dream, leaving behind only impressions, like deposits in a kind of cosmic bank.
+The mind, acting as both the dreamer and the storehouse of karmic seeds, holds onto these imprints.
+When we act virtuously through our body, speech or mind, these actions create positive, dream-like imprints on our consciousness.
+On the other hand, when we act from negative states of mind, like greed, ill will, wrong views or jealousy, we create negative imprints.
+These, too, will eventually ripen into their own dream-like, illusory outcomes.

-Our very body, too, is dream-like.
-Just as a dream is a dream, so too do our physical forms and all phenomena share this dream-like quality.
-This stems from their indefinite, undefined, unestablished, and fleeting essence, rendering their true nature unknowable.
+Even our body is dream-like.
+Just as a dream is a dream, our physical form and all phenomena share this same dream-like quality.
+This is because they are indefinite, undefined, unestablished and constantly changing, making their true nature unknowable.

-Karma, causality, and the continuum of past and future lives are directly shaped by our habitual tendencies to pursue happiness and avert suffering.
-The very manner of this creation is dream-like, akin to any phenomenon lacking solid, independent, true existence.
-Consequently, do not rigidly attach to anything; apprehending this is of paramount importance.
+Karma, causality and the continuum of past and future lives are directly shaped by our habitual tendencies to pursue happiness and avoid suffering.
+The very manner of this creation is dream-like, like any other phenomenon lacking solid, independent, true existence.
+So, we should not rigidly attach to anything.
+Understanding this point is extremely important.

-If we have to attach, let it be to Bodhicitta and the perfect view of emptiness!
-These truly represent the most excellent, limitless, and invaluable treasury.
-Loving-kindness and emptiness embody the mind's most unique qualities, culminating in unsurpassable capabilities, boundless love, and an omniscience that perceives reality in its glorious entirety.
-Their very infinitude renders them immeasurably precious.
-Conversely, all other seemingly precious things, no matter their perceived worth, are ultimately illusory and dream-like.
-Despite any transient benefits they may offer, they are ultimately mutable.
-This profound unreliability is precisely why 'dream' serves as their apt and enduring metaphor.
+If we have to attach to something, let it be to Bodhicitta and the perfect view of Emptiness!
+These truly are the most excellent, limitless and invaluable treasures.
+Loving-kindness and an understanding of emptiness are the mind’s most unique and profound qualities.
+They lead to unmatched ability, boundless love and an all-knowing awareness that sees the complete nature of reality in its glorious entirety.
+Their very vastness makes them beyond measure in value.
+In contrast, all other seemingly precious things, no matter their perceived worth, are ultimately illusory and dream-like.
+No matter the short-term benefits they bring, they are changeable and unreliable.
+This deep instability is exactly why the metaphor of a dream is so fitting and enduring.